 Another activity we got up to was snorkelling at the Watamu Marine National Park.
 After snorkelling for the first time in Sharm el-Sheikh, I was pretty sure that I wouldn’t be doing it again.
 But I ended up going along with the plan to do so and I’m glad I did.

 We also got to visit a few restaurants during our stay.
-I’ll write about them in a separate blogpost but the food exploration was one of the best things we did in Watamu.
-Having had one too many plates of Spaghetti Bolognese, glass of white wine and scoops of gelato, I was happy to have lived my Little Italy fantasy to the fullest!
+I’ve written about them in a separate blog post.
+The food exploration was one of the best things we did in Watamu.
+Having had one too many plates of Spaghetti Bolognese, a glass of white wine and scoops of gelato, I was happy to have lived my Little Italy fantasy to the fullest!

 For our last days in Watamu, I accompanied Mark for a golf session and thoroughly enjoyed being his Caddie and then, he accompanied me to a day at the spa.
 The spa day at the Sakina Ocean Spa in Medina Palms was wonderful and it was such a lovely way to end our trip.

 This is probably the first trip I have gone on without needing another vacation to recuperate.
 I think the fact that we are now based in Kenya allowed us the luxury of spending 2 weeks on the beach.
-I’m hoping that we get to take more trips to the coast in the near future.
+I’m hoping that we get to take more trips to the coast shortly.
 I’m also hoping that we’re able to obtain tickets and travel on the Nairobi to Mombasa train.

 If you have plans to visit Kenya, you can consider adding Watamu to your itinerary.
 The best part is that there are several other attractions around it.
 For example, there’s the Tsavo National Park about 3 hours away in case you are interested in a safari.
 I’ve read that this is Kenya’s largest National Park, I don’t know how it compares to the Masai Mara but I’ve read that it is pretty impressive.